MathieuCesbron/unidouble/README.md

 An e-commerce platform stored on a blockchain have these characteristics compared to traditional e-commerce website:

-1. Full privacy of his users
+1. Full privacy of users
 2. No blacklisting of users and items sold
 3. No data collected
 4. Remove predatory dark patterns